 19:05 Pamela D. Wilson: We will.
 We are going to continue our conversation with Jim Berklan of McKnight’s about Medicare, nursing homes, and PDPM after this break.
 I’m Pamela D Wilson, your host.
 You’re listening live on the BBM Global Network channel 100 and TuneIn radio.
 Stay with me.
 We’ll be right back after this break.

-23:20 Jim Berklan: And this gets in other things too.
+23:20 Jim Berklan: And this gets in other things, too.
 Like depression and therapeutic diets, and respiratory therapy, as I mentioned.
 So, there are really five different reimbursement case mixed groups that build into the code for the overall pay.
-So, you have physical therapy and occupational therapy is one.
+So, you have physical therapy, and occupational therapy is one.
 Speech-language pathology is another one.
 Nursing, if you can believe it, now has its own, and non-therapy ancillary, a lot of medication and whatnot, and then the room and board.
-Whereas before therapy used to be the King Kong in there.
+Whereas before, therapy used to be the King Kong in there.
 So, this is why they’re interested in the complexities that are involved there.
 And there are CMS statisticians keeping an eye on us, as we said.
 And with these non-therapy ancillary areas, you get points for what you take.
-Now, just for example here, there are big charts and everything, but if you have an HIV AIDS patient, for example.
-You get eight points and more is better.
+Now, just for example, here, there are big charts and everything, but if you have an HIV AIDS patient, for example.
+You get eight points, and more is better.
 Whereas if you have a wound infection code, it’s perhaps two.
-There are a whole bunch of things with “ones”.
-But a lung transplant status, you’re getting three.
+There are a whole bunch of things with “ones.”
+But for a lung transplant status, you’re getting three.
 If you have somebody end-stage liver disease, that’s only one.
 Cystic fibrosis is one.
 So, this is where this has all been scored out.

 24:28 Jim Berklan: What takes more resources?
 That will reward.
 But this, I think, brings the provider then more willing and able, frankly, to serve these people, and that’s what’s really needed out there.
 So, I really can emphasize that things are being watched, as far as everybody knows, very closely.
 And we’ll talk about that later.